Before sending an eviction notice, please consult your lease, state laws, and your legal representative.

 Why do I need an eviction notice?

 Reality-court tv shows like Judge Judy, The People’s Court, and Judge Mathis have made millions from eviction proceedings gone wrong, so it’s best to be prepared in case either party has to or wants to go to court to enforce or fight the eviction.
-In either case, following the proper legal procedure with documented evidence is always best practice when dealing with evicting a tenant.
+In either case, following the proper legal procedure with documented evidence is always the best practice when dealing with evicting a tenant.

 Can I evict my tenant for not paying rent?